q66/cffi-lua/docs/api.md

 This function takes one or more C declarations as a string and declares them within the FFI.
 The string is actually a chunk of C code.
-Common C syntax is generally supported, please refer to `syntax.md` for suported syntax.
+Common C syntax is generally supported, please refer to [syntax.md](syntax.md) for supported syntax.

 There is no preprocessor and the parser doesn't support any C preprocessor tokens.
 Otherwise, the syntax support is reasonably complete.
 You could use